cilium/cilium/Documentation/concepts/ebpf/intro.rst

   it is passed to the next layer either by sending it to the Linux stack for routing or doing a direct tail call if an overlay is in use.

-* **Socket Layer Enforcement:** Socket layer enforcement use two hooks the socket operations hook and the socket send/recv hook to monitor and attach to all TCP sockets associated with Cilium managed endpoints, including any L7 proxies.
+* **Socket Layer Enforcement:** Socket layer enforcement uses two hooks (the socket operations hook and the socket send/recv hook) to monitor and attach to all TCP sockets associated with Cilium managed endpoints, including any L7 proxies.
 The socket operations hook will identify candidate sockets for accelerating.
 These include all local node connections